ryjen/ryjen.github.io/content/post/sdlc-methodologies.md

 <img class="blog imgbox" height="380" align="right" src="/image/blog/methodology.jpg" alt="methodology">
 {{< /rawhtml >}}

-With incremental processes, unknown complexities are learned quicker and re-incorporated back into the process in the next iteration.
+With incremental processes, unknown complexities are learnt quicker and re-incorporated back into the process in the next iteration.

 Resources spent on each iteration are focused, modular, and done with less.